Thank you for visiting!

-Rachel is also the cohost of Podcast Royal, a show that examines the British Royal Family and other royal families around the world, and is the host of I’d Rather Be Reading, which spotlights the best current reads and interviews the authors of them.
-In addition to her own shows, Rachel has also appeared as a guest on podcasts like NBC’s Today Show, Royally Us, Kennedy Dynasty, Say It Southern, The Style That Binds Us, History of the 90s, and The Wealth Edit.
-She has a column on Thought Catalog and is the publisher of the blogs The Duchess Commentary and Worth the Wait.
+I am also a podcaster—I cohost Podcast Royal, a show that examines the British Royal Family and other royal families around the world.
+I host I’d Rather Be Reading, which spotlights the best current reads—99 percent of them nonfiction—and interviews the authors of them.
+I’ve appeared on other shows like NBC’s Today Show, CNN's New Day, Cheddar News, Royally Us, Kennedy Dynasty, Say It Southern, The Style That Binds Us, History of the '90s, and The Wealth Edit.

 I was born and raised in Topeka, Kansas and graduated from the University of Kansas with a bachelor's degree in journalism and mass communications in 2009 and the University of Mississippi with a master’s degree in higher education administration in 2011.
 After six years of freelance writing on the side while pursuing a career in higher education, in 2017 I took the leap and finally became a full-time writer after none other than Khloé Kardashian gave me my big break.
 I was a business journalist for four years before stepping out as a full-time freelance writer in 2021.
 In 2022, my first book, The Wealth Edit Guidebook, was released.

 When I’m not working, you can find me at the spa, reading (I meant it when I said I’d Rather Be Reading), traveling, painting, watching sports, or being in or on the water somewhere—any beach, lake, pool, or river will do.
 And, as important as my career is to me, nothing matters more to me than those I fiercely love.